typeworld/typeworld/documentation.md

 `typeworld://json+https//subscriptionID:secretKey:accessToken@awesomefonts.com/api/`

-The security design outlined below consists of a an unprotected base level and two optional security levels.
-The optional security level’s intention isn’t securing the leaking of fonts alone, but also dominantly a user experience issue (See *"Remote De-Authorization of App Instances by the User"*).
+The security design outlined below consists of an unprotected base level and two optional security levels.
+The optional security level’s intention isn’t securing the leaking of fonts alone, but also very dominantly a user experience issue in the long run (See *"Remote De-Authorization of App Instances by the User"*).

 ## Subscription Access